- Densely-padded integrated camera cube

 This top section isn’t very deep when you’re using the camera cube, but you’re able to fit things like a larger pair of headphones or a notebook or two.
 If you’re hoping to stash some smaller items, you can incorporate some pouches or smaller packing cubes to add some segmentation.

 If you’re not taking your camera gear with you for the day, you can adjust the divider that separates this section with the camera cube and velcro it flat against the back wall.
 This action turns the main compartment into what you would see on a more traditional-style pack, with open space to store your everyday items—books, an extra jacket, a lunchbox, and the like.

-Last up, we have the laptop compartment toward the back of the bag.
-It can accommodate a laptop as large as 16” and has a small amount of padding to cushion it while on your commute.
-It’s lacking a false bottom, which isn’t a huge issue as long as you’re not constantly dropping the bag, but you may feel more comfortable keeping your tech in a protective case.
+Last up; we have the laptop compartment towards the back of the bag.
+It can accommodate a laptop as large as 16″ and has a small amount of padding to cushion it while on your commute.
+There’s only a slight .5″ false bottom for the laptop compartment, which is small compared to most other bags we’ve tested that have this feature.
+Because of this, we’ve been more comfortable keeping our laptop in a protective case.

-One thing to note about this compartment is that when you do have a laptop inside, there’s not a ton of padding between your tech and your back.
-Therefore, its proximity to the back panel causes your laptop to act as a frame sheet.
+One thing to note about this bag is that there is no frame sheet or stiffer material to give it structure.
+Therefore, when you do have a laptop inside the laptop compartment, its proximity to the back panel causes your laptop to act as a frame sheet.
 It hasn’t been a deal-breaker for us, but we noticed it can cause the bag to feel stiff when we’ve got it on, which isn’t the most comfortable.

 - Built-in camera cube with a full-access zipper and a quick-access zipper

 - Simple and casual style but also a lot of bold colorways to choose from